-Our attorneys can guide you through the appeals process if your claim is denied, protect you from unfair treatment from your employer after making a claim, and be your advocate if your employer fails to obtain necessary insurance coverage.
-Our founding attorney, Mr. Robert Whitley, is a board-certified workers’ compensation lawyer.
-His knowledge and experience will benefit your case.
+A Durham workers’ compensation lawyer from our team can guide you through the appeals process, protect you from unfair treatment from your employer after making a claim, and be your advocate if your employer didn’t have the necessary insurance coverage.

 The Whitley Advantage isn’t just one thing – it’s everything.